-Abstract.
-It is known that the bandwidth problem is NP-complete for chordal bipartite graphs, while the problem can be solved in polynomial time for bipartite permutation graphs, which is a subclass of chordal bipartite graphs.
-This paper shows that the problem is NP-complete even for convex bipartite graphs, a subclass of chordal bipartite graphs and a superclass of bipartite permutation graphs.
-We provide an O(n)-time, 4-approximation algorithm and an $O(n \log^2 n)$ -time, 2-approximation algorithm for convex bipartite graphs with n vertices.
-For 2-directional orthogonal ray graphs, which is a subclass of chordal bipartite graphs and a superclass of convex bipartite graphs, we provide an $O(n^2 \log n)$ -time, 3-approximation algorithm, where n is the number of vertices.
+We show that the bandwidth problem is NP-complete for convex bipartite graphs.
+We provide an O(n)-time, 4-approximation algorithm and an $O(n \log^2 n)$ -time, 2-approximation algorithm to compute the bandwidth of convex bipartite graphs with n vertices.
+We also consider 2-directional orthogonal ray graphs, a superclass of convex bipartite graphs, for which we provide an $O(n^2 \log n)$ -time, 3-approximation algorithm, where n is the number of vertices.